New and Improved Bounds for Markov Paging: Tightening the Analysis to 2-competitiveness

 \begin{remark} The factor of 4 in the analysis of \cite{lund1994ip} constituted a factor of 2 arising due to doubly-charged pages, and a factor of 2 arising from the property of the dominating distribution algorithm.
 While we got rid of the first factor, the second factor appears to be necessary, stemming from an inherent property (\Cref{eqn:dominating-distribution-property}) of the algorithm itself.
 It would indeed be very interesting to see if this is not the case, and if the upper bound could further be improved from 2. \end{remark}

-\Cref{lem:tight-analysis} also allows us to improve the approximation guarantee for another intuitive \textit{deterministic} algorithm considered by \cite{lund1999paging}, namely the \textit{median} algorithm.
+\Cref{lem:tight-analysis} also allows us to improve the approximation guarantee for another intuitive \textit{deterministic} algorithm considered by \cite{lund1999paging}, namely the \textit{median} algorithm, in the setting where one additionally assumes that the inter-arrival times between consecutive requests for a page are independent across all the pages.
 At any cache miss, the median algorithm evicts the page in cache that has the largest median time of next request.
 For deterministic algorithms satisfying the condition of \Cref{lem:lpr}, \cite{lund1999paging} employ a slightly more specialized analysis of the charging scheme in \Cref{fig:charging-scheme} (Lemma 2.3 in \cite{lund1999paging}) to obtain a $(c+1)$-competitive guarantee against $\opt$ (instead of $2c$-competitiveness).
 Thereafter, by arguing that the median algorithm satisfies the condition with $c=4$, (Theorem 2.4 in \cite{lund1999paging}), they are able to show that the median algorithm is 5-competitive against $\opt$.
 Our tighter analysis in \Cref{lem:tight-analysis} applies to any algorithm (deterministic/randomized), and hence also improves the guarantee for deterministic algorithms obtained by \cite{lund1999paging}.
 More importantly, it improves the performance guarantee that we can state for the median algorithm.